|Homey and healing chicken noodle soup, made with a homemade stock from a whole chicken and fresh veggies.|

 Plus, I don't care who ya are... it's just a darned good comfort food for when you aren't feeling well.

 Make it even easier using leftover roasted or cooked chicken.
-Somewhere between 2 to 4 cups of chopped up chicken is good but do use both white and dark meet.
+Somewhere between 2 to 4 cups of chopped up chicken is good but do use both white and dark meat.
 I would avoid using only boneless, skinless chicken breast along though, because it has a tendency to get overly dry and quite tasteless.
 A whole hen or chicken is the best bet for homemade.
 To make it creamy, add in a homemade blonde roux or 1 to 2 cans of cream of chicken soup.

 Now, if only I could convince my husband that he can make it too and then serve me.
 On a tray.
 In bed.
 While I don't have to worry over anything but where the remote is.